pschool-in/curriculum/content/science/clothes.md

 ```
 I wear a white coat and examine patients. - *Doctor*
 I wear blue clothes and put out fires. - *Firefighter*
 You always see me in khaki clothes.
-I go wherever there is a fight. - *police*
+I go wherever there is a fight. - *Police*
-I work in a hospital and take care of patients. - *nurse*
+I work in a hospital and take care of patients. - *Nurse*
-I am always ready to protect the country.- *soldier*
+I am always ready to protect the country.- *Soldier*

 ```
 ## Match the following

 ```
-Summer,cotton clothes
+Summer, Cotton clothes
-Winter, woolen clothes
+Winter, Woolen clothes
-Rain, raincoat
+Rain, Raincoat
-Polyester, artificial fiber
+Polyester, Artificial fiber
-Silk, silkworm
+Silk, Silkworm

 ```
 ## What do we wear? (drag and drop)

 ```
-What do we wear to protect our feet - *shoes*
+What do we wear to protect our feet - *Shoes*
-What do we wear to keep ourselves dry in rain - *raincoat*
+What do we wear to keep ourselves dry in rain - *Raincoat*
-What do we wear when we go to bed - *pyjamas*
+What do we wear when we go to bed - *Pyjamas*
-What do we wear to protect ourselves from cold - *sweater*
+What do we wear to protect ourselves from cold - *Sweater*
-What do we wear to provide shade from sunlight - *hat*
+What do we wear to provide shade from sunlight - *Hat*
-What do we wear to go to school - *uniform*
+What do we wear to go to school - *Uniform*
-What do we wear to protect our hands from cold - *gloves*
+What do we wear to protect our hands from cold - *Gloves*

 ```
 ## Fill in the Blanks (By Drag Drop)